-GTCHS utilizes technology resources including (but not limited to) desktops, laptops, iPads, Internet & email and other applicable hardware/software.
+GTCHS utilizes technology resources including (but not limited to) desktops, laptops, iPads, Internet & e-mail and other applicable hardware/software.
 This technology is used to deliver instruction and enhance learning for all students and is not intended for entertainment.
 Students must obey all rules and regulations of the school and individual teachers when using technology.
-Inappropriate or unethical use of technology resources, including Internet, school provided e-mail, and social media, is strictly prohibited and all violations will result in immediate disciplinary action(s) by GTCHS and all local and state governing authorities when necessary.
+Inappropriate or unethical use of technology resources, including Internet, school provided email, and social media, is strictly prohibited and all violations will result in immediate disciplinary action(s) by GTCHS and all local and state governing authorities when necessary.
 Students are not permitted to make social media pages that appear to officially represent GTCHS.
 All student data, which includes electronic communication, files/folders, media, and any other data, are subject to review and examination by the school personnel without prior notification and may be monitored at any and all times and should not be considered private.
-Questions about or policy should be brought to your teacher, administration or the GTCHS Director of Technology.
+Questions about a policy should be brought to your teacher, administration or the GTCHS Director of Technology.
+Please refer to the complete GTCHS Technology Responsible Use Guide for more information.